dvirtz/modern-cpp/slides/13_constexpr/constexpr.md

 - `complex`
 - `array`

-Note: for types, it means at least one constructor is constexpr, not necessarily all member functions
+Note: for types, it means at least one constructor is `constexpr`, not necessarily all member functions

 ---